JunjH/CSMSF/README.md

 | test_all_ta.py | evaluating performance of the proposed method for fusion of vision, LiDAR, and thermal data with the introduced trustworthiness assessment method|

 + ### Train<be>
+ Use the following scripts to train different methods.

 | Methods | Description |
 | --- | --- |
 | train_EF.py | training the early fusion model of vision, LiDAR, and thermal data |